Yuki70042/CSharp-Projects/README.md

 # CSharp-Projects
 -> A set of my programs to learn c#

-    This repositories contains all the projects, tests,
+    This repositories contains all the projects, tests, games
     and small software created in order to discover everything that C# can do.
     The goal is to understand and master various concepts practicing in various situations.
     It breaks down into branches following the years